RC511/REALLY-COOL-MOD-NOT-CLICKBAIT/README.md

 Just a quick reminder and disclaimer that this is my first ever Minecraft mod!
 Not much is added, and they might not work.

-Currently (as of version 1.16.5-0.0.2.0), only 7 items are added into the game:
+Several items are added to the game:
 - Really Cool Item!
 Not Clickbait!
 - Really Cool Block!
 Not Clickbait!
 - Really Cool Thingamajig!
 Not Clickbait!